threefoldtech/0-flist/README.md

-  open            open an flist to enable editing init            initialize an empty flist to enable editing ls              list the content of a directory stat            dump inode full metadata cat             print file contents (backend metadata required) put             insert local file into the flist
+  open            open an flist to enable editing init            initialize an empty flist to enable editing ls              list the content of a directory find            list full contents of files and directories stat            dump inode full metadata cat             print file contents (backend metadata required) put             insert local file into the flist